gerlecztamas/advertising/README.md

 The include folder contains the navbar and footer templates, which are used/included in all three main pages php file.

+## Fonts and images folders

+These folders contain the used fonts and images during the project.

 ## Database

 The database has two tables, users and advertisements.